Shapeshifting: Trinidad and Tobago

 The Ligahoo or loup-garou is the shapeshifter of Trinidad and Tobago's folklore.
 This unique ability is believed to be handed down in some old creole families, and is usually associated with witch-doctors and practitioners of African magic.

 Mapuche (Argentina and Chile)

 The name of the Nahuel Huapi Lake in Argentina derives from the toponym of its major island in Mapudungun (Mapuche language): "Island of the Jaguar (or Puma)", from nahuel, "puma (or jaguar)", and huapí, "island".
 There is, however, more to the word "Nahuel" – it can also signify "a man who by sorcery has been transformed into a puma" (or jaguar).

-Slavic Mythology
+Slavic mythology

-In Slavic Mythology, one of the main gods Veles was a shape-shifting god of animals, magic and the underworld.
+In Slavic mythology, one of the main gods Veles was a shapeshifting god of animals, magic and the underworld.
 He was often represented as a bear, wolf, snake or owl.
 He also became a dragon while fighting Perun, the Slavic storm god.